av1-community-contributors/codec-wiki/docs/images/site-optimization.md

   <img width="1699" height="1136" alt="alt text" srcset="/img_270.jpg 270w, /img_958.jpg 958w, /img_1350.jpg 1350w, /img_1660.jpg 1660w, /img_1916.jpg 1916w" sizes="(min-width: 2000px) 1916px, (min-width: 1700px) 1660px, (min-width: 1400px) 1350px, (min-width: 1000px) 958px, calc(100vw - 24px)" src="/fallback.jpg" />
 </picture>
 ```

+It is worth noting that this example above & the example below aren't actually perfect implementations of a responsive image given the conditions of this site, but the general concept still applies.
+Some things to note:

+- `srcset` = the images available to your browser to serve, & their respective widths
+- `sizes` = the conditions given to the browser explaining under what conditions should it serve which image
+- `(min-width: XXXpx) YYYpx` = Given the viewport is at least XXX wide, serve an image of YYY horizontal resolution.
+The browser will pick an image from srcset that is CSS pixels \* display scaling.
+- `calc(100vw - 24px)` = Usually preceded by a (min-width) condition.
+Specifies a value the browser should calculate on its own to pick the closest option from the srcset.
+Let's say we have `(min-width: 997px) calc(75vw - 257px)`.
+This means given the viewport is at least 997px wide, calculate 0.75 \* the current viewport resolution - 257 to find the closest image in the srcset to fit the number of pixel specified.

 <picture>
   <source type="image/jxl" srcset="https://raw.githubusercontent.com/av1-community-contributors/av1-wiki.github.io/deployment/img/img_size/img_270.jxl 270w, https://raw.githubusercontent.com/av1-community-contributors/av1-wiki.github.io/deployment/img/img_size/img_958.jxl 958w, https://raw.githubusercontent.com/av1-community-contributors/av1-wiki.github.io/deployment/img/img_size/img_1350.jxl 1350w, https://raw.githubusercontent.com/av1-community-contributors/av1-wiki.github.io/deployment/img/img_size/img_1660.jxl 1660w, https://raw.githubusercontent.com/av1-community-contributors/av1-wiki.github.io/deployment/img/img_size/img_1916.jxl 1916w" sizes="(min-width: 2000px) 1916px, (min-width: 1700px) 1660px, (min-width: 1400px) 1350px, (min-width: 1000px) 958px, calc(100vw - 24px)" />